Cacti/documentation/Install-Under-CentOS_LAMP.md

    ```

 ### A special note for systems using PHP-FPM

 Prior to starting the setup process of Cacti you should restart the PHP-FPM
 Daemon to rebuild the Cache or you may recive a HTTP 500 Error

    ```console
    systemctl restart php-fpm
    ```

-2. Install Apache
+2.Install Apache

    ```console
    yum install -y httpd
    ```

-3. Enable and start the service to ensure it starts when the system reboots
+3.Enable and start the service to ensure it starts when the system reboots

    ```console
    systemctl start httpd